the-great-abby/ai-ide-api/ONBOARDING.md

 # Pirate Rule: Automated Log Entry Reminders

 > **After every major update, milestone, or challenge, a reminder should be issued (by the Captain, Quartermaster Patch, or automation) for crew members to add a new entry to `PIRATES_LOG.md`.
 This ensures the log stays up to date and reflects the evolving story of the project.**

 ---

+# Pirate Rule: Celebrate Every Win

+> **After every major win, the crew must log a celebratory entry in `PIRATES_LOG.md`, with reflections from at least two crew members (personas).
+This keeps morale high and the crew's story alive!**

+---